 Leaning

-Exposure to all sorts of weather can cause the mortar joints in a chimney to decay.
-This causes bricks to loosen and the chimney to lean.
+Exposure to all sorts of weather can cause the mortar joints in a chimney to decay, causing bricks to loosen and the chimney to lean.
 Other reasons for leaning include a lack of footings and shifting soil.
 A leaning chimney doesn’t just look bad — it can also pose a safety risk and may even collapse.

 Spalling Bricks

 Spalling brick refers to bricks that flake, pit, or crumble and fall away from the masonry.
 Small cracks usually start and grow larger until the brick completely deteriorates.
-Improper mortar, weather, improper insulation, non-breathable masonry sealants, cleaning with a pressure washer, and impact to the bricks can all cause spall.
-Spalling poses a safety risk — there’s a possibility the structure collapses and damages the rest of the roof.
+Improper mortar, weather, improper insulation, non-breathable masonry sealants, cleaning with a pressure washer, and impact to the bricks can all cause spalling.
+Spalling poses a safety risk as there’s a possibility that the structure could collapse and damage the rest of the roof.

 Shaling Tiles